TLCFEM/suanPan-manual/docs/Collection/Process/set.md

 ## Parallel Matrix Assembling

 For dense matrix storage schemes, the global matrix is stored in a consecutive chunk of memory.
 Assembling global matrix needs to fill in the corresponding memory location with potentially several values contributed by different elements.
 Often in-place atomic summation is involved.
 To assign each memory location a mutex lock is not cost-efficient.
 Instead, a $$k$$-coloring concept can be adopted to divide the whole model into several groups.
 Each group contains elements that do not share common nodes with others in the same group.
 By such, no atomic operations are required.
 Elements in the same group can be updated simultaneously so the matrix assembling is lock free.

 By default, the coloring algorithm is enabled.
 To disable it, users can use the following command.

 ```
 set color_model false
 set color_model none
 ```

-As a NP hard problem, there is no optimal algorithm to find the minimum chromatic number.
-The Welsh-Powell algorithm is implemented in `suanPan`.
-The maximum independent set algorithm is also available, it may outperform the Welsh-Powell algorithm on large models.
+As a NP hard problem, there is no optimal algorithm to find the **minimum** chromatic number.
+The target, however, is to find a small enough number to better utilize parallelism.
+The [Welsh-Powell](https://doi.org/10.1093/comjnl/10.1.85) algorithm is implemented.
+It is a sequential algorithm that may be slow on large problems.
+The [maximum independent set](https://en.wikipedia.org/wiki/Maximal_independent_set) algorithm is also available, it would outperform the Welsh-Powell algorithm on large models since it is parallelized.
 To switch, users can use the following command.

 ```
+# default to MIS algorithm
+set color_model MIS
-# default to WP algorithm
+# switch to WP algorithm
 set color_model WP
-# switch to MIS algorithm
-set color_model MIS
 ```

-Also, depending on the problem setup, such a coloring may or may not help to improve the performance.
+Also, depending on the problem setup, such a coloring may or may not help improving the performance.
 If there are not a large number of matrix assembling, the time saved may not be significant.
 Thus, for problems of small sizes, users may consider disabling coloring.

 This option has no effect if a sparse storage is used.